clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

    superposition run mode and must name the EGS_ASwitchedEnvelope geometry that contains the sources.

+Transformed EGS_XYZGeometry phantoms (i.e., EGS_XYZGeometryT) are allowed, however, the number of voxels in each direction and their bounds are not reported in any of the output due to current limitations in the egs++ geometry library.
+A warning to that effect is output when a transformed XYZ geometry is used as a phantom in a simulation.
 Other phantom geometry types could be added in future provided they implement the getBound, getNRegDir, and getMass methods of the EGS_BaseGeometry class.